ahjimomo/aiap14-project/README.md

 | ---  | :-- | :-- |

 ## 3D.
 Choice of models
-For the project, we wanted to explore different variations of algorithms to identify the better models for our problem:
+For the project, we wanted to explore different variations of algorithms to identify the better models for our problem.

+**We decided to go with:**
++ Decision Tree: Rule-based approach (probability)
++ Support Vector Machine: Distance-based approach (Superplane & margin)
++ Logistic Regression: Statistical-based approach (probability)
++ ~Naive Bayes Classifier~: Unable to use the model as we are using `robust scaler` which reduces the impact of outliers but may introduce negative values.

+> Unfortunately, due to the time constraint for the project, I did not perform further hyperparameters-turning
+> and would like to test out other emsemble models in the future on this dataset.

 ## 3E.
 Evaluation of models

-# Reflection
+### END - Thank you